yuichiok/SSbarAnalysis/README.md

  3. Main analysis for generated event happens in `EventAnalyzer::AnalyzeGen()`.
     - Check for cuts described in `EventAnalyzer::TriggerMap()`.
     - Fills histogram defined in `HistManager.cc`.

+> [!NOTE]
+> In generated event analysis, "cheated PID" will be used for PID.